 Frankly, it would be more accurate to chalk up my disillusionment to a scarcity of time, energy, and reserves.
 I was tired — all the time.
 I was on “high alert” in a post-divorce fracas that seemed unending.
 I was vulnerable — financially and emotionally.
 When I finally felt my interest sparking again, I would date for awhile, then face long periods of no social life whatsoever.
 My “new normal” was much as it had been in my twenties — a whole lot of work and a sort of no man’s land — except that I also experienced the pleasure (and lunacy) of raising kids.

-In the days after divorce when I wasn’t dating — more accurately, the three years when I declined to date — I was surprised when people would ask me if I missed being married, if I missed going out, if I missed having a man in my life, and so on.
+In the days after divorce when I wasn’t dating — more accurately, the three years when I declined to date — I was surprised when people would ask if I missed being married, if I missed going out, if I missed having a man in my life, and so on.
 Yes, there were times I missed intimacy, both emotional and sexual, but basically my boys kept me busy, my work or looking for work kept me swamped, my interests are many, and I’m virtually never bored.

 I understand that this isn’t true for everyone.
 Many people need far more socializing than I do.
 But shouldn’t we strive to be content with who we are as individuals?
 Don’t we do a better job of bringing a full and confident self to a relationship when we are?

 Now… I certainly enjoyed my share of amusing dating adventures.
 I also experienced my share of infatuation, falling in love, falling out of love, and what I now think of as being “duped and dumped.”
 (My, my… how naive we can be at times.
 How fickle, the online meet-and-greet process.
-But ah… those excellent lessons in reading people that we pick up from those encounters.)
+But ah… those excellent lessons that we pick up from those encounters.)